 The men who followed Jesus were forever changed.
 They no longer argued over who was greatest.
 It didn’t matter any more.
 Their shame at abandoning Jesus in that time of great need was also forgotten, as Jesus lived, and He forgave them completely.
 The fact that they abandoned them, though, was never forgotten.

-They would live the rest of their lives doing all that Jesus had instructed them: denying themselves, learning to become servants of of the message Jesus left them to tell the world, dying to their ambitions and the sin that always crouches at the door, and pouring themselves out in self-sacrificial devotion.
+They would live the rest of their lives doing all that Jesus had instructed them: denying themselves, learning to become servants of the message Jesus left them to tell the world, dying to their ambitions and the sin that always crouches at the door, and pouring themselves out in self-sacrificial devotion.

-Mary lived out her life as she had lived before those fateful events, devoting herself to pray, and study of God’s word and in self-sacrificial service to the cause of the Gospel.
+Mary lived out her life as she had lived before those fateful events, devoting herself to pray, and the study of God’s word and self-sacrificial service to the cause of the Gospel.
 She served the men who preached the words Jesus taught them to say, and she carried with her the knowledge that Jesus revealed Himself first to her and to the other women.